The Airmen's Stories - F/O P R-F Burton

 posthumous gallantry award.
 This could only have been the VC but in fact

-he only received a Mention in Despatches.
+he received a Mention in Despatches, the only other possible posthumous award.

 In 1980 a road on a housing estate near to the site of the crash site was named 'Burton Walk' in his memory.